 Hearing care

-Hearing loss in children and young people with a learning disability, autism or both is ten times higher than in other children and young people.
-They are also very likely to have a condition called glue ear.
-Despite this many have not had a recent hearing check.
+Research shows that the prevalence of hearing loss in autistic children and young people and those with a learning disability is higher than among their peers.
+They are also very likely to have a condition called glue ear, where the empty middle part of the ear fills up with fluid causing temporary loss of hearing.
+Despite this, many do not receive an appropriate hearing check.

-Hearing difficulties can cause or contribute to speech or language delays, difficulties learning and reading, and cause difficulties communicating with others.
-Without support, hearing difficulties can make a child’s learning difficulties more challenging, and impact on their educational progress and social development.
+Hearing difficulties can cause or contribute to speech or language delays, as well as difficulties with learning and reading, and cause difficulties when communicating with others.
+Without support, hearing difficulties can make a child’s day to day life and learning more challenging and can impact on their educational progress and social development.

-Tests for children and young people with a learning disability and/or who are autistic who do not go to a residential special school
+Hearing tests for autistic children and young people and those who have a learning disability who do not go to a residential special school

 Routine hearing tests are offered to new-born babies and children to identify any problems early on in their development.